Martin-Muraskovas/tech258_azure_linux/NVA_and_DMZ.md

 By default there are rules that cannot be changed in a NSG.
 You need to ensure that the Deny All rule is prioritised higher than these.

-## Restricting the bind IP so that only the IPs that can send requests to the database are from the app instance.
+## 8. (Optional) Restricting the bind IP so that only the IPs that can send requests to the database are from the app instance.
 - Configuring the bind ip so that only the app can send requests to the database is the next step in increasing security after implementing the NVA.
 - To do this:
   1. SSH into your app instance